 Can pipe leak tape fix a leak for good?

-Pipe thread tape is frequently used to accomplish the same task you just used it for and can last years.
+Pipe thread tape is frequently used and can last years.
 As long as the joint isn’t leaking, you can consider it a long-term (if still ultimately temporary) solution.
 Silicone tape, on the other hand, should only be used as a temporary measure while you seek more permanent fixes.
-You should use silicone tape to prevent a leak from getting worse or wasting more water while you call a plumber–never as a permanent leak fix.
+You should use silicone tape to prevent a leak from getting worse or wasting more water while you call a plumber.
+It’s never a permanent leak fix.

-Overall, pipe leak tape is a surprisingly legitimate and helpful solution to many plumbing problems.
+Pipe leak tape is a surprisingly easy and helpful solution to many plumbing problems.
 In fact, replacing your joint seals with pipe thread tape is a great, easy DIY project you can complete to help preserve the health of your plumbing.

 Permanent Help with Leaky Pipes

 For expert pipe repair or replacement, the experts at Mike Diamond are only a call away.
 When your pipes need more than a little to tape, call us for fast and reliable plumbing help in Los Angeles and Southern California.